Archive for the ‘Uncategorized’ Category

 From 6 April 2025 the CGT rates on most assets are 18% within the basic-rate band and 24% above it.
 Residential property sales attract the same rates.

-Business asset disposal relief (BADR)
+business asset disposal relief (BADR)

 • Lifetime limit: £1m